There are many differences between penetration testing and vulnerability scanning or assessments.

-Based on NIST SP 800-115, Technical Guide to Information Security Testing and Assessment, penetration testing is
+Based on NIST SP 800-115, Technical Guide to Information Security Testing and Assessment,

 “Security testing in which evaluators mimic real-world attacks in an attempt to identify ways to circumvent the security features of an application, system, or network.
 Penetration testing often involves issuing real attacks on real systems and data, using the same tools and techniques used by actual attackers.
 Most penetration tests involve looking for combinations of vulnerabilities on a single system or multiple systems that can be used to gain more access than could be achieved through a single vulnerability.”

-NIST 800-115 also states that Passive Security Testing is “Security testing that does not involve any direct interaction with the targets.”
+In addition, NIST 800-115 also states that Passive Security Testing is “Security testing that does not involve any direct interaction with the targets.”
 This represents vulnerability scans.

-Software just doesn’t have the human wisdom that experienced testers or engineers have.
-They are looking for multiple vulnerabilities that could create a significant hole in your network.
+Moreover, software just doesn’t have the human wisdom that experienced testers or engineers have.
+They are looking for many vulnerabilities that could create a significant hole in your network.

 What about vulnerability assessments?